 about the gallery

-Founded in 1998 by Humboldt State University (HSU), First Street Gallery blends educational curriculum and student involvement with service to the local community.
-First Street Gallery organizes and presents exhibitions with a special focus on contemporary art and receives over 24,000 visitors a year.
+Founded in 1998 as Humboldt State University First Street Gallery, the gallery moved in 2016 to a new facility and address, changing its name to Humboldt State University Third Street Gallery.
+The gallery blends educational curriculum and student involvement with service to the local community.
+Third Street Gallery organizes and presents exhibitions with a special focus on contemporary art and receives over 26,000 visitors a year.

-First Street Gallery is located in the historic Old Town waterfront district of Eureka, California.
-Situated 7 miles from the main Humboldt State campus, First Street Gallery extends HSU’s nationally recognized learning environment into the heart of California’s North Coast community.
+Third Street Gallery is situated in a locale that is popular with residents and tourists alike, the historic Old Town waterfront district of Eureka, California.
+Situated 7 miles from the main Humboldt State campus, Third Street Gallery extends HSU’s nationally recognized learning environment into the heart of California’s North Coast community.
 The gallery stimulates community awareness of the visual arts through exposure to art exhibitions and art forms previously unavailable to this region.
-As a community resource First Street Gallery creates innovative, new partnerships, develops local arts education initiatives, and contributes to regional economic growth in the arts and culture sector.
-The gallery’s exhibitions and public programs also highlight the work of distinguished faculty, alumni, students, visiting and regional artists.
+As a community resource Third Street Gallery creates innovative, new partnerships, develops local arts education initiatives, and contributes to regional economic growth in the arts and culture sector.
+The gallery’s exhibitions and public programs also highlight the work of distinguished visiting, regional, faculty, alumni and student artists.

-• To create free public exhibitions formed in a critical context, which means that the material on view will be interpreted for the viewer in light of issues significant to an interdisciplinary understanding of our times and our global cultures.
+To create free public exhibitions formed in a critical context, which means that the material on view will be interpreted for the viewer in light of issues significant to an interdisciplinary understanding of our times and our global cultures, sciences and politics.

 Visiting Artists Program

-Since the gallery was opened in 1998, First Street Gallery has undertaken, as its special mission, to bring artists from other regions to California’s North Coast.
+Since the gallery was opened in 1998, the gallery has undertaken, as its special mission, to bring artists from other regions to California’s North Coast.
 Here, artists from all over the United States, and from other nations, come to share their art and to enrich our understanding of the world beyond our immediate community.
-Through this program, First Street Gallery has developed a reputation in the larger art world as a serious and professional venue in which to exhibit art.
+Through this program, HSU Third Street Gallery has developed a reputation in the larger art world as a serious and professional venue in which to exhibit art.

 On the first Saturday of each month, come join us in our public receptions for the artists who enrich the life of our community.
 The quality of life, and therefore the economic well-being of California’s North Coast, is enhanced by the presence of this robust and vital arts program.